ankur198/GitWatcher/README.md

 - `git_repo_dir`: The directory of the Git repository to monitor.
 - `pattern`: The pattern to filter the changed files.
 - `webhook_url`: The Microsoft Teams webhook URL to send notifications to.
+Create webhook by following the following article: [Send Adaptive Cards to Microsoft Teams using Incoming Webhook](https://prod.support.services.microsoft.com/en-us/office/create-incoming-webhooks-with-workflows-for-microsoft-teams-8ae491c7-0394-4861-ba59-055e33f75498)

 ## Installation